-Volunteers are representatives of WOW and are responsible for presenting a positive image to Airshow patrons.
+Volunteers are representatives of Warbirds and are responsible for presenting a positive image to Airshow patrons.
 Volunteers will dress appropriately for the conditions and performance of their duties.
-Volunteers that interact with VIPs will wear a WOW name tag.
+Volunteers that interact with VIPs will wear a Warbirds name tag.
 Volunteers will be provided with a cap and hi-vis vest at registration time, for their duties at the Airshow.

 Attendance and Time